-- (a) to obtain the certification of progress by the supervisor - (b) to pay for all financial obligations to the law school
+- 1. to obtain the certification of progress by the supervisor - 2. to make sure they have cleared any and all financial obligations to St. Thomas University.

-Failure to enroll in this continuing course at any time and in any semester before the completion of the program will be deemed a resignation from the J.S.D. program.
+Failure to enroll continuously in this program at any time and in any semester before its completion will be deemed a resignation from the J.S.D. program.
+Leaves of absence are not to be granted.